colcon/colcon-bundle/README.md

 Linuxd distributions.
 To create this blacklist for Ubuntu I ran the following on a ubuntu:xenial container.

 `apt list --installed | sed 's/^\(.*\)\/.*$/\1/'` on a base image.

-# Packaging

-To create a tarball of this python package run: `python setup.py sdist`

-This will create a tarball in the `dist/` directory.